benrhughes/chat/README.md

 # Chat

-A simple, completely client-side UI for ChatGPT.
-All configuration and chat history is stord in the browser's local storage.
+A simple, completely client-side web UI for ChatGPT.
+All configuration and chat history is stored in the browser's local storage.
+You'll need to BYO API key, which you can get [here](https://platform.openai.com).

 <center>